Skip to main content

 Howard Jones

-Howard Jones is Professor Finance at Oxford University and a Fellow of Keble College.
+Howard Jones is Professor of Finance at Oxford University and a Fellow of Keble College.
 His finance research includes institutional asset management and investment advice.
 Howard was a trustee of Compton Verney House Trust from 2016 to 2020 and has been a trustee of Compton Verney Fund since 2018.

 Matthew Woods

-Matthew Woods trained at, Withers, a leading City law firm, where he qualified as a private client lawyer in 2001.
+Matthew Woods trained at Withers, a leading City law firm, where he qualified as a private client lawyer in 2001.

 He advises families on succession and governance issues with a focus on family-owned businesses and rural estates.